Building brand authority for SEO – a framework

 • Google Business Profile, Bing Places

-Now, are all owned channels saying the same?
+Now, are all owned channels saying the same thing?
 Are they all reflecting the USPs and the brand’s uniqueness?
 If not, start mapping out which topics are missing and what feels off.
 We’ll sync that with completely new topics shortly.

 • Brand name